dddicillo/3901-tutorial/README.md

 For example:

-	<html> and </html>
+	<html> </html>

-In this case, <html> is known as the start tag and </html> is known as the end tag.
+In this case, "<html>" is known as the start tag and "</html>" is known as the end tag.
 Start and end tags can be referred to as opening and closing tags, respectively.

 The basic structure of HTML tags is: